 Laws That May Impact Your Case

-In Florida, the statute of limitations allows you generally four years from the date of the accident to pursue compensation for a personal injury.
-That means if you do not file your claim within four years of the date of the accident, you may be barred from recovering any type of compensation.
+In Florida, the statute of limitations allows you generally two years from the date of the accident to pursue compensation for a personal injury.
+That means if you do not file your claim within two years of the date of the accident, you may be barred from recovering any type of compensation.

 Comparative negligence is a law that allocates damages after an accident according to the degree of responsibility of each party involved.
 This means that if you are partially responsible for the accident, your compensation may be reduced by your degree of responsibility.
 In other words, if you are being awarded $50,000 and you are found to be 10% responsible, you can only receive $45,000.

 Some insurance companies may use comparative negligence as a defense tactic when offering a settlement.
 They may claim that you are partially responsible for an accident and deserve a smaller payout, even if this is not true.
-A Tampa distracted driver lawyer with Distasio Law Firm can defend you against these underhanded tactics and produce evidence of driver liability and the extent of your injuries to reject lowball offers.
+A proactive distracted driver lawyer in Tampa can defend you against these underhanded tactics and produce evidence of driver liability and the extent of your injuries to reject lowball offers.

-The Tampa distracted driver legal team at Distasio Law Firm is here to help you hold the negligent party responsible for their actions in your Tampa distracted driving accident.
-We can negotiate with the insurance company or the defendant’s lawyer on your behalf and take your case to court if need be.
+The legal team at Distasio Law Firm is here to help you hold the negligent party responsible for their actions in a distracted driving accident.
+A Tampa distracted driving lawyer can negotiate with the insurance company or the defendant’s attorney on your behalf and take your case to court if need be.

-For a free, no-risk review of your distracted driving claim, contact Distasio Law Firm today at (813) 259-0022.
+For a free, no-risk review of your distracted driving claim, contact Distasio Law Firm today.
 We operate on a contingency-fee-basis, meaning our payment comes out of the settlement offer or court awards you may receive at the conclusion of your case.